laila-sb/Assignments4masters/README.md

 - **@WebMvcTest:** Used to test Spring MVC controllers by only loading the web layer.
 - **@MockBean:** Mocks a Spring bean to avoid using the real database and instead returns mocked data.
 - **Mockito:** A popular Java framework used for creating mock objects and controlling the behavior of the methods in the tests.
+- **Generic input:** Improving code funtionality and felxability using generics in methods (went down a rabbit hole here)